 Before we start talking more about IoT-enabled asset tracking, let me tell you, the IoT asset tracking market will triple from 20 million to 70 million by 2022, a study by mobile experts.

-Keep reading to see the full potential of the IoT asset tracking system.
+Keep reading to see the full potential of the IoT tracking system.

 Asset Tracking: A Shift Towards IoT?

-As we know, supply chains are now more widely distributed, complex, and growing to deal with the intricacies of the complexity.
+As we know, supply chains are now continuously growing.
+This makes it difficult for us to deal with the intricacies of the complexity.
 They are heading towards technology-driven solutions, specifically IoT to track assets accurately.

 Data collected from IoT-based sensors on devices can bring a real-time understanding of the asset.
-Still, to do so, IoT devices should be well programmed, which means, along with location, they should be able to track every movement of the asset such that every action has defined accountability.
+To do so, it is necessary to focus on IoT devices programming.
+This means, along with location, they should be able to track every movement of the asset such that every action has defined accountability.

-For example, your factory relies heavily on raw material deliveries, and delay in the shipment can hamper your business on a large scale.
-With IoT devices connected on the shipment, you can know the exact location and if it’s headed in the wrong direction.
-You can take appropriate actions such as – cancel the shipment, guide the shipment in the right direction, or buy it from another source and keep its supply chain schedule on track.
+Let’s say your factory relies heavily on raw material deliveries.
+A delay in the shipment can hamper your business on a large scale.
+With IoT devices connected on the shipment, you can know the exact location.
+If it’s headed in the wrong direction then you can guide the shipment in the right way.
+You can take appropriate actions such as – cancel the shipment, or buy it from another source to keep the supply chain schedule on track.

-Not only will it help you track the shipment location, but multiple sensors on the packages, transport vehicles, and in the driver cabinet can also help you collect data.
-This data includes the shipment condition, how long the shipment remained in a particular truck or at the port, whether it’s tampered or moved in a way that violates handling instructions.
-All this data can then be used for invoice disputes, insurance claims, and to understand the process you need to change to improve business efficiency.
+Not only will the device help you track the shipment location, but multiple sensors on the packages, transport vehicles, and in the driver cabinet will help collect data.
+This data includes the shipment condition, how long the shipment remained in a truck or at the port, and more.
+This data is useful for invoice disputes, insurance claims, and to understand the process you need to improve business efficiency.

 As we know, asset tracking is necessary for your business.
-IoT can offer a range of benefits such as:
+IoT tracking system can offer a range of benefits such as:

 - Improve Customer Experience